PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 prevalidation plan now corrects all three paths with no remaining strict xfail.
 The mechanical ownership extraction is complete with the corrected body, two production calls, statistics, and artifact control preserved.
 Resume by inventorying the next raw source-order owner before changing it.
-That 129-line stale channelwise-binary Transpose repair already has indexed positive, multiple-match, fan-out, and convergence-runner coverage.
+That 132-line stale channelwise-binary Transpose repair already has indexed positive, multiple-match, fan-out, and convergence-runner coverage.
 A new malformed source-signature characterization is a strict xfail because the repair rewires the binary input before assigning a rank-two signature to a rank-four output.
 The source signature is now materialized and rank-validated before the indexed setter, so the former strict xfail is green with a zero statistic and complete ModelIR no-op.
-Extract only the corrected repair owner; leave the three-round convergence runner in the lowerer.
+A final branch-specific audit found that the channelwise- constant matcher still indexes short source/adapter shapes before its rank guard; two strict xfails freeze those exception paths.
+Move both rank guards before channel evidence, then extract only the corrected repair owner and leave the three-round convergence runner in the lowerer.
 No broad conversion sweep is implied by this checkpoint.